 Here are some of the organizations fellows have been placed at and the variety of projects they have supported:

-In the spring of 2024, we piloted the Community First Fellows model through a graduate course taught by CURE Director Dr. Stephen Danley.
+In the spring of 2024, CURE piloted the Community First Fellows model through a graduate course taught by CURE Director Dr. Stephen Danley.
 Fellows in the course were paired with a community organization and together they developed a research project which advanced the mission of the community partner.
 In this way, the standard curriculum for community development research methods was flipped.
 Instead of starting with a ‘gap in the literature’, it started the research process by engaging in rich community work.
 This direct experience with community led research was supported by class reflection and course readings, which allowed fellows to build a valuable toolkit of methodological knowledge that they can bring to future community work.

 Equity Analysis of Camden’s Open Enrollment Process